Armenia in the Eurovision Song Contest 2022: Promotion

 Rosa Linn made appearances across Europe to promote "Snap" as the Armenian Eurovision entry.
 On 7 April, Linn performed during the Israel Calling event held at the Menora Mivtachim Arena in Tel Aviv, Israel.
 On 9 April, Linn performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Cornald Maas and Edsilia Rombley.
 In addition to her international appearances, Rosa Linn recorded her 'live-on-tape' performance in Sofia, Bulgaria on 19 March.
 This would have been used in the event that she was unable to travel to Turin, or subjected to quarantine on arrival.

-In the run-up to the contest, AMPTV launched the promotional series Destination Eurovision that introduced and focused on Rosa Linn's journey to Turin, and covered the preparations for her Eurovision performance.
+In the run-up to the contest, AMPTV launched the promotional series Flight to Eurovision that introduced and focused on Rosa Linn's journey to Turin, and covered the preparations for her Eurovision performance.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Armenia was placed into the first semi-final, which was held on 10 May 2022, and was scheduled to perform in the second half of the show.